 Examination and Florida Licensure

-Once graduates have attained the registry-eligible requirements of the TMC examination, they may take the NBRC clinical simulation examinations.
+Once the graduate has attained the registry-eligible requirements of the TMC examination, he or she may take the NBRC clinical simulation examinations.
 Upon passing both parts (i.e., the TMC exam and the clinical simulations examinations), the RRT (Registered Respiratory Therapist) credential is obtained.
 After notification of this credential is sent to the Florida Department of Health with completion of the application process, licensure as a Registered Respiratory Therapist in the State of Florida is granted.

 The Florida Department of Health Board of Respiratory Care is thorough in its requirements and background investigations associated with the licensure process.
-The Department of Health Board of Respiratory Care has the authority to deny licensure to applicants with a conviction for any offense other than a minor traffic violation.
-Prospective students should be aware that a Social Security Number (SSN) is required to be issued a certificate or license by the Florida Department of Health, which is the licensing authority for healthcare licenses in Florida.
+The Department of Health Board of Respiratory Care has the authority to deny licensure to an applicant with a conviction for any offense other than a minor traffic violation.
+A prospective student should be aware that a Social Security Number (SSN) is required to be issued a certificate or license by the Florida Department of Health, which is the licensing authority for healthcare licenses in Florida.

 The Polk State College Respiratory Care Program is highly successful in its training.
 In 2018, 100% of program graduates achieved Registered Respiratory Therapist (RRT) licensing leading to a 100% employment rate.